JamesHRowe/tailwindcss-line-clamp/README.md

 ## Variants

 By default, no variants are generated for these utilities.
-If you would like them, modify the `lineClamp` in the variants section of your `tailwind.config.js` file.
+If you would like them, modify `lineClamp` in the variants section of your `tailwind.config.js` file.

 ```js
 {